 I had pushed him, tried to get him thinking.
 Turns out, he had been.
 Plenty.
 I knew of the power of play and that yes, to kids that is work.
 But to see it played out was a lesson for the teacher.
 The distraction in his eyes at the math table had been the possibilities he was entertaining for the building blocks.
 He ended up designing, arranging, organizing a piece of a town, imagining someone behind the wheel in the car.
 We impose curriculum on young kids when, given the chance, they can suppose, experiment, piece life apart and back together.

-Pictures would be essential for this post, but I was too tired to make another trip downstairs for the camera.
-The next morning, I was bummed to learn Peter had taken it for his Samba class.
+This post calls for pictures, but I was too tired to make another trip downstairs for the camera.
+The next morning, I was bummed to learn Daddy had taken it for his Samba class.
 Of course my son’s model suburban clearing was soon to be swept away in the ever-busy playroom, and with it, my chance to capture a xerox for the blog and family keepsake.
 My requests for a reconstruction of the car-signs scene seemed to fall on deaf ears.
-When I wondered to Peter why Tennyson wasn’t rebuilding it for me, Dad joked, “Pay him.”
+When I wondered why our boy wouldn’t rebuild it for me, Dad joked, “Pay him.”

-We have shied far from bribing – and its similitude, rewarding – in our parenting.
+We have shied from bribing – and its similitude, rewarding – in our parenting.

 Desperate, I made my pitch.
 “Tennyson, Mommy will give you TWENTY-FIVE cents if you recreate the signs and the gate in front of the car for her.”
 Whether his was an otherworldly detachment from Mammon, an immature grasp of the value of twenty-five whole cents, or a dismissal of Mom’s stingy bargaining, it was no dice.
 He had moved on to his next undertaking, one of his beloved assembly projects, a lego duplo ATM.

-Had the quaint display been not much more than the object of a mother’s pride?
-Or bona fide architectural craftship?
+Had the quaint display been nothing more than the object of a mother’s pride?
+Or bona fide architectural craftsmanship?
 Without the photos, it remains to be seen but the point is the value I saw in the cogs and spokes that turned my boy’s head during “play”.
 And I could do worse than a child who manufactures ATMs.